ITfoxtec/FoxIDs/docs/samples.md

 6. In the resource and scopes section.
 Remove the default resource scope and give the sample seed client access to the FoxIDs Control API resource `foxids_control_api` with the scope `foxids:tenant`.
 7. In the scopes section.
 Remove all scopes.
 8. Click show advanced settings.
 9. In the claims section.
-Granted the client the administrator role `foxids:tenant.admin`.
+Granted the client the administrator `role` with the value `foxids:tenant.admin`.

 The sample seed client is thereby granted access to update the tenant.